cometbft/cometbft/docs/qa/v034/CometBFT.md

 Seed nodes typically have a higher number of peers.
 The fact that non-seed nodes reach more than 50 peers is due to [#9548](https://github.com/tendermint/tendermint/issues/9548).

+The thick red dashed line represents the moving average over a sliding window of 20 seconds.

 ![peers](./img/baseline/peers.png)